5 Gardening Mistakes that Could be Costly and How to Fix Them

 Keep your records, plant tags, and receipts.
 Most garden centers and plant nurseries know this fact and will replace your plant at no charge if it dies within a year.

 For some, that pledge extends up to two years.
+Consider employing mulching and proper watering techniques for better growth.
 Root cellars can help store for year-round access.

 4) Not Being Aware of the Pests in Your Area

 If you’re wondering if a specific plant would work well in your area, ask your neighbors first.
-Or look online or ring up a local master gardener or gardening society.
+Or look online or call your local nursery, local master gardener, or gardening society.
+Being proactive about potential pest problems can save a lot of trouble later.
 Some areas are more prone to specific types of pests, namely insects.

 These will attack any plant of a particular kind on site, never giving it the chance to grow or establish.
 If you would like to avoid taking those risks, and limiting your gardening mistakes, think twice before importing a plant not offered by a local nursery.